collinksmith/theme-park-list/README.md

   * Trip Advisor rating
   * Costs

-The site offers many ways to organize the parks in order to find the ones that you're most interested in.
-You can
+The site offers many ways to organize the parks in order to find the ones that you're looking for.
+You can:
   * Filter by cost of entrance, weather, number of roller coasters, or number of water rides
   * Select a time of year for which to get weather data
   * Sort by various attributes